GiuMangiaracina/Thesis/README.md

  - password = helloworld;
  - database = db;

 6. import the database data and schemas from the provided dump file, clicking on Import-> File Upload -> Browse, and load the file 'db.sql', located in db/data/ .
-Then click on 'Execute':
+Then click on 'Execute'.
-7. eventually apply any edits to the initial configuration, editing the 'latency' and 'availability' table values of the database from the GUI.
+7. If you want to apply any edits to the initial configuration, edit the 'latency' and 'availability' table values of the database from the GUI.
+   Otherwise skip this step.

 ### Program setup
 In the 'program' directory:
 1. build the containers, typing: ```docker-compose build```;